 Call your doctor if any of the following occur during home treatment:

 is a common cause of diarrhea in children and adults.
-Most cases of food poisoning may be prevented by taking a few precautions when preparing and storing food at home.
+Most cases of foodborne illness may be prevented by taking a few precautions when preparing and storing food at home.
 Perishable foods, such as eggs, meats, poultry, fish, shellfish, milk, and milk products, should be treated with extra care.
 Also, precautions should be taken if you are pregnant, have an impaired immune system or a chronic illness, or are preparing foods for other high-risk groups, such as young children or older adults.

-Follow these steps to prevent food poisoning:
+Follow these steps to prevent foodborne illness:

 Contact your provincial department of agriculture about safe home canning and food preparation.